zahellx/weather_api/README.md

 To quickly set up the project, you can use Docker.

-Make sure to add a valid `https://api.openweathermap.org/data/3.0/onecall` URL to the configuration file.
+Make sure to add a valid `https://api.openweathermap.org/data/3.0/onecall` apiKey to the configuration file.

 To get the project running, execute the following Docker commands: `npm run docker` and `docker:test`.
 This will start a MongoDB instance and the application, with all configurations properly linked and the dependencies installed.